Login

 Charging at home

-Firstly, stating the obvious you want a cable long enough to charge at home easily.
-Measuring the distance conservatively from the EVSE to the charge port on your vehicle is a good place to start.
+First and foremost, you want a cable long enough to charge at home conveniently.
+Measuring the distance from the EVSE to the charge port on your vehicle is a good place to start.

-Did you know theres no standard for charge port locations on all the different EV models available in Australia right now?
-A family member might be upgrading their vehicle at some stage, so planning ahead, it might be an idea to have a cable that easily reaches the furthest point of any car whether it is forward or reverse parked.
+Did you know there’s no standard for charge port locations across the various EV models in Australia?
+A family member may upgrade their vehicle, so it’s wise to have a cable that can reach any car, regardless of whether it’s forward or reverse parked.

 What Are The Available Cable Lengths?

-Tethered chargers generally have cables ranging anywhere from 5m up to 8m.
-Cables available for untethered EVSE range from 5m to about 10m long, or even longer if you search hard enough.
-SolarQuotes EV Charger Comparison Table lists the cable lengths for a range of recommended EVSE sold in Australia.
-If you dig a bit deeper, the data sheet link for each charger will tell you whether its tethered or untethered (this info will be added to the table soon).
+Tethered chargers typically have cables ranging from 5m to 8m.
+Untethered EVSEs can have cables from 5m to about 10m or longer if you look for them.
+The SolarQuotes EV Charger Comparison Table lists the various cable lengths for recommended EVSE sold in Australia.
+A deeper investigation in the data sheet for each charger will indicate whether it’s tethered or untethered (this information will also be added to the table soon).

-My recommendation: Get an untethered charger and a nice long charging cable.
-If you get a tethered charger, avoid the 5m cable version, and get the 7m+ option.
+My recommendation: Get an untethered charger and a long charging cable.
+If you choose a tethered charger, avoid the 5m version and opt for 7m or longer.

 #3 Are Coiled Cables A Good Idea?

-With a tethered EVSE, youre stuck with the cable that comes with it, which in most cases is a straight one.
-For untethered, you have the choice of straight or coiled.
-Its down to personal preference.
-The pros and cons of coiled cables are:
+With a tethered EVSE, you get the cable that comes with it, which is usually a straight cable.
+For untethered, you can choose between straight or coiled.
+The choice is personal.
+Below are the pros and cons of coiled cables:

 Coiled Pros

-- Space Efficiency: Coiled cables take up less space when stored, making them convenient for compact storage in vehicles or charging stations.
+• Space Efficiency: Coiled cables require less space for storage, making them convenient for compact storage in vehicles or charging stations.

-- Easy Handling: The coiled design allows easy extension and retraction, providing a tangle-free and organized charging experience.
+• Easy Handling: The coiled design allows for easy extension and retraction, providing a tangle-free charging experience.

-- Flexibility: Coiled cables can stretch and retract to accommodate varying distances between the charging station and the vehicle.
+• Flexibility: Coiled cables stretch and retract to accommodate varying distances between the charging station and the vehicle.

-- Trip Prevention: The coiled shape helps prevent tripping hazards by keeping the cable neatly compact and off the ground.
+• Trip Prevention: The coiled shape prevents tripping hazards by keeping the cable compact and off the ground.

 Coiled Cons

-- Less Length: Coiled cables may have a shorter effective length than their straight counterparts when fully extended, limiting the charging range.
+• Less Length: Coiled cables may have a shorter effective length than their straight counterparts when fully extended, limiting charging range.

-- Tension and Strain: The coiled design can create tension and strain on the cable, potentially leading to wear and tear over time.
+• Tension and Strain: The coiled design can create tension on the cable, leading to wear and tear over time.

-- Limited Flexibility: Coiled cables offer flexibility within their extended range but may not provide as much maneuverability as straight cables.
+• Limited Flexibility: Coiled cables offer flexibility within their extended range but may lack the maneuverability of straight cables.

 #4 What Connector Types Should Be On Each End?